Canadians' Choice Party: Platform

 It also calls for the ability to recall elected officials and calls for more referendums.

 Controversy and associations with Neo-Nazism

 The party's position on unfettered free speech has caused controversy in the 2018 provincial election when several of its candidates were found to be associated with the neo-Nazi movement in Canada.
 James Sears, who ran in the riding of Ottawa Centre, is the editor of the far-right newspaper, Your Ward News, and claims to be an adherent of Nazism.

-Another of the party's notable candidates is Paul Fromm, a prominent Canadian white supremacist, who ran in Etobicoke Centre.
+Among the party's other notable candidates were Paul Fromm, a prominent Canadian white supremacist, who ran in Etobicoke Centre in 2018, and Leslie Bory, a Brantford-based Holocaust denier and conspiracy theorist convicted of spreading online hate, who ran in Brantford—Brant in both 2018 and 2022.

 Electoral results

 In the 2011 Ontario general election, the Canadians' Choice Party nominated three candidates for the Legislative Assembly of Ontario:

 In the 2014 election, Yazdanfar and Richardson ran again, this time joined by Dorian Baxter, perennial candidate for the Progressive Canadian Party.

 In the 2018 election, the party ran five candidates: